+Most of these requirements are in compliance with State law.
+However, the hours of operation are expressed incorrectly as shelters are operated at night, not during the day.
+Public comments also pointed to the standards for the toilets as being excessive.
 As shown in Table 1E-4.4 above, the parking requirements for emergency shelters is one (1) space per 500 square feet of floor area.
-As noted in that section, the Housing Element includes a program to amend parking requirements to achieve consistency with State law and update the required hours of operation.
-Otherwise the City's zoning and development standards for emergency shelters comply with State law.
-The City shall also consider other amendments to development standards to for emergency shelters to reduce constraints to access and development.
+As noted in that section, the Housing Element includes a program to amend parking requirements to achieve consistency with State law.
+The program also includes amending the Development Code to correct the hours of operation, review and confirm standards for toilets, and to ensure that all standards are compliant with State law.